uwsbel/autonomy-toolkit/_sources/autonomy-research-testbed.md.txt

-# Autonomy Research Testbed (ART)
+# Autonomy Research Testbed

-The ART platform is purpose built to be an all-in-one test platform for autonomous algorithm development and simulation validation.
+The [`autonomy-research-testbed`](https://github.com/uwsbel/autonomy-research-testbed) (ART) platform is purpose built to be an all-in-one test platform for autonomous algorithm development and simulation validation.
 Provided is documented hardware, a pre-made control stack, an optimized development-to-deployment workflow, and a database system to easily store and interact with ROS-based data files.

-In this section, general background of the project is discussed and an overview of design decisions is provided.
+On this page, general background of the project is discussed and an overview of design decisions is provided.

 ## Purpose